 If you're keen to proceed, start doing some research into your finances.
 Most financial institutions require a deposit of at least 20 per cent of the amount you're planning to borrow.

 It can be easy to just think about the deposit, but it's also important to consider your mortgage repayments.
 When you're looking at house prices, consider what your living costs are and what you can pay towards a loan.
 Searching for houses based on the highest possible deposit you can afford might not be the best option for you in the long-term.

 Remember to budget for the costs of owning a home too, including repairs and improvements, fees and rates.

-If you don't have a 20 per cent deposit, research the options for government help.
+If you don't have a 20 per cent deposit, research the options for government help(external link)(external link).
 You may be eligible for assistance for your first home if you're a KiwiSaver member, purchasing in certain areas, want to buy a house owned by Kāinga Ora or are Māori and want to live on your ancestral land.